danfuzz/samizdat/doc/samizdat-0/library-meta.md

 **Note:** This is a constant map value, not a function.

+#### `makeLibrary map <> map`

+Takes a library binding map and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
+This makes a `LIBRARY` binding into a form suitable for passing as the library / global context argument to evaluation functions (such as `sam0Eval`), in that callees can rightfully expect there to be a binding for `LIBRARY`.

+#### `metaFunctions context fileName <> map`

+Given a context (map of variable bindings, presumed to be a variant of the core library) and a file name (a string), returns a map of the functions to use to process that file as source code.
+The result is a map that binds the three keys `eval` `tokenize` and `tree`.
+These are bound to a matched set of functions for evaluating trees, tokenizing text, and parsing text or token lists into trees (respectively).

+This function works by noting `fileName`'s suffix, and matching it against a mapping from suffixes to function names.
+If the suffix is unrecognized, it assumes that the file is intended to be used with the top language layer.
+It is an error (terminating the runtime) if the file's suffix corresponds to a language layer not represented in `context`.

 #### `sam1Eval context expressionNode <> . | !.`

 Returns the evaluation result of executing the given *Samizdat Layer 1*